projectcalico/calico/getting-started/openstack/installation/ubuntu.md

     add-apt-repository ppa:project-calico/{{ ppa_repo_name }}
     ```

-1. Add the official [BIRD](http://bird.network.cz/) PPA.
+1. Add the official {% include open-new-window.html text='BIRD' url='http://bird.network.cz/' %} PPA.
 This PPA contains
     fixes to BIRD that are not yet available in Ubuntu.
 To add the PPA, run:

     ```bash